pcarleton/pcarleton-dataviz/docs/moon-phases-gone-wrong.md

 # Moon Phases Gone Wrong

 I've made several "moon phase emoji" mini projects, starting with a [moon CLI tool](https://blog.pcarleton.com/post/cli-for-the-moon/), then [a favicon](https://garden.pcarleton.com/post/garden-fun/#emoji-favicon), and the most recently [a copy-pastable version](https://blog.pcarleton.com/post/current-phase-of-the-moon-emoji/) for [The Password Game](https://neal.fun/password-game/).
-I find it's a simple problem to get a passable answer which makes it a quick fun project in a new language or a new context.
-On the other hand, it's incredibly complex to get an extremely accurate answer.
+It's a simple problem to get a passable answer which makes it a quick fun project in a new language or a new context.
+On the other hand, it's very complex to get an extremely accurate answer.

 There's three approaches I've found:
 1. Anchoring on a known new moon and extrapolating based on mean lunation (29.52 days)
 2. Fetching source-of-truth data from an API (either live, or prefetching some window)
 3. Calculating a more complex approximation using [Astronmical Algorithms](https://www.amazon.co.uk/Astronomical-Algorithms-Jean-Meeus/dp/0943396611) (See [next post](/moon-phases-with-meeus))

 For the most recent application for the Password Game, I wanted to produce the same emoji as the game expected.
-This motivated me to check just how close my simple model was to the real deal (USNO data).
+This motivated me to check just how close my simple model (approach #1) was to the real deal (USNO data i.e. approach #2).

 ## The Code

-Here's a (slightly cleaned up) version of the code I was using.
+Here's approach #1.
 It uses the average length of a lunation (i.e. time between new moons), and a reference new moon date to do some modulo arithmetic and spit out a moon phase emoji.
 There's a "buffer" window surrounding the instantaneous phase.
 ```js
 import * as luxon from "npm:luxon";
 ```